briv/docteurqui/README.md

     - analytics for ME:
         - from back-end, log:
             - a line whith subRRPS | regular RPPS | timestamp on each contract that is genereated
-            - a line whenever an error occurs (whether in JS or in backend), with some details: timestamp | requestUUID | errorMessage

 - nice to haves
     - fix scroll position when submitting form to avoid glitching effect.